yandex-cloud/yc-solution-library-for-aws/Multi-cloud S3 storage/README.md

 - Click (+) again to attach Amazon S3 storage to the virtual endpoint.
 ![](./pics/15.png)
 Now all objects from Yandex.Cloud and Amazon S3 are combined and available via the S3-compatible endpoint on your Flexify.IO virtual machine.
-You’ll need to direct your application to use your machine's IP address (such as 178.154.254.21 in this example) with the access key and the secret key given in the endpoint settings.
+You’ll need to configure your application to use your machine's IP address (such as 178.154.254.21 in this example) with the access key and the secret key given in the endpoint settings.

 ![Configuring%20CyberDuck%20to%20use%20Flexify.IO%20Endpoint](./pics/16.png)